diffplug/spotless/plugin-maven/README.md

 ## Applying to Java source

-By default, all compileSourceRoots will be formatted.
+By default, all files matching `src/main/java/**/*.java` and `src/test/java/**/*.java` Ant style pattern will be formatted.
 Each element under `<java>` is a step, and they will be applied in the order specified.
 Every step is optional, and they will be applied in the order specified.
 It doesn't make sense to use both eclipse and google-java-format.

 ```xml
 <configuration>